 Keep Your Summertime Barbeque Fare Healthy with These Alternatives

-Summer means backyard barbeques and tables lined with classic dishes like potato salad, pasta salad, chips and dip and an array of desserts, not to mention sugary drinks.
+Summer means backyard barbecues and tables lined with classic dishes like potato salad, pasta salad, chips and dip and an array of desserts, not to mention sugary drinks.
 In situations such as these, it can be easy to unknowingly overload on calories, but there is good news.
-With just a few minor substitutions your summertime barbeque can be just as delicious, as it is nutritious.
+With just a few minor substitutions your summertime barbecue can be just as delicious, as it is nutritious.

 Drink this, not that

 One, 12 ounce can of pop can contain 140 – 165 calories and nine and a half teaspoons of sugar.
 Opt out of these empty calories with a glass of infused water, club soda or unsweetened iced tea.
 Fill a pitcher of ice water with grapefruit and rosemary or lemon, mint and cucumber to shake things up.
 If you’re used to sweet tea try dropping a few peach slices in unsweetened tea for added sugar and flavor.

 One white hamburger bun has around 140 calories and 26 grams of carbs.
 Instead of using a bun, go for a healthier alternative such as butter lettuce or portabella mushrooms.
 Wrap your burger and toppings inside of a butter lettuce leaf or use two portabella mushrooms as the bun.
 Butter lettuce is rich in nutrients like vitamin A and phosphorus and only contains 21 calories per serving.
 If you are one of those people that has to eat a burger with a bun, try to choose a whole wheat thin bun that is high in fiber and protein.